sameerbhilare/Docker/Workspace/05-data-volumes-demo/README.md

 Shortcut (Cmd) for bind mount with current project folder

 > docker run --rm -d -p 3000:3000 --env PORT=3000 --name feedback-app -v feedback:/app/feedback -v %cd%:/app:ro -v /app/temp -v /app/node_modules feedback-node

 > Here,
-> -v feedback:/app/feedback is the named volume to store persistent data (write only)
+> -v feedback:/app/feedback is the named volume to store persistent data (Read-Write)

-> -v %cd%:/app:ro is bind mount, so that any changes in code will immediately reflect (copied) in container.
+> -v %cd%:/app:ro is (read only bcz of "ro" ) bind mount, so that any changes in code will immediately reflect (copied) in container but container will not be able to make any changes (writes) to /app or its sub folders on host.
+Without the "ro" option, bind mounts are writable both ways (i.e. host changes will be reflected in container and changes in container will be reflected in host file system).
+By default volumes are read-write.

+> -v /app/temp explicitly adding this anonymous volume so that we will be able to write to this folder from inside the container.
+Otherwise due to above "ro" bind mount, we would not be able to write to it.

-> -v /app/node_module is the anonymous volume to avoid overwrite of node_modules folder inside container due to above bind mount.
+> -v /app/node_module is the anonymous volume to avoid overwrite of node_modules folder inside container due to above "ro" bind mount.